simulkade/simulkadeblog/output/stories/cv.md

 + Production of nanoparticles and investigation of the stability of nanoparticle suspensions.
 + Flow of polymer-enhanced foam in porous media.
 + Stability of foam in presence of oil in porous media.
+### Post-doc researcher (2016-2017, Technical University of Denmark)
++ Thermodynamic analysis of brine-oil-chalk systems
++ Thermodynamic analysis of the low-grade geothermal energy systems
++ Developing computer programs for modelling and simulation of non-isothermal multicomponent multi-phase reactive flow in porous media (including bio/chemical reactions)
++ Coupling two phase flow of water and oil in chalk reservoirs with geochemical reactions
++ Mathematical modeling of DME-enhanced water flooding in chalk reservoirs

+---

+## Voluntary activities
+### Organizer
++ Interpore (2017): Co-organizing a session on “Modified-salinity-brine flooding: from pore to field scale”, Rotterdam, the Netherlands
++ EAGE (2018): Co-organizing a session on “Modified Salinity Waterflooding in Chalk Reservoirs”, Copenhagen, Denmark
++ Modified-salinity water flooding workshop (June 2018), Technical University of Denmark
+### Reviewer
++ Energy
++ Petroleum Science and Engineering
++ Fuel
++ Energy & Fuels

 ---